life4/textdistance/README.md

 1. `.distance(*sequences)` -- calculate distance between sequences.
 2. `.similarity(*sequences)` -- calculate similarity for sequences.
-3. `.maximum(*sequences)` -- maximum possible value for distance and similarity. `distance + similarity == maximum`.
+3. `.maximum(*sequences)` -- maximum possible value for distance and similarity.
+For any sequence: `distance + similarity == maximum`.
 4. `.normalized_distance(*sequences)` -- normalized distance between sequences.
 The return value is a float between 0 and 1, where 0 means equal, and 1 totally different.
-5. `.normalized_distance(*sequences)` -- normalized similarity for sequences.
+5. `.normalized_similarity(*sequences)` -- normalized similarity for sequences.
 The return value is a float between 0 and 1, where 0 means totally different, and 1 equal.

 Most common init arguments: